0cc4m/midi-control/README.md

       ...
 ```

-Most actions also accept a `states` options (or `states_on` and `states_off` for toggle commands)
+Most actions also accept a `states` option (or `states_on` and `states_off` for toggle commands)
 This is used to define MIDI messages that should be sent back to the controller when the actions gets executed.
-Some controllers accept midi messages to set the state of an associated LEDs, so this con for example be used to display the state of a toggle command.
+Some controllers accept midi messages to set the state of an associated LEDs, so this can for example be used to display the state of a toggle command.

 ### command
 ``` yaml